cocotb/cocotb/docs/source/library_reference_c.rst

 GPI Library Reference
 *********************

-Cocotb contains a native library called :term:`GPI` (Generic Procedural Interface) that is an abstraction layer for the VPI, VHPI, and FLI simulator interfaces.
+cocotb contains a native library called :term:`GPI` (Generic Procedural Interface) that is an abstraction layer for the VPI, VHPI, and FLI simulator interfaces.

 .. image:: diagrams/svg/cocotb_overview.svg